Last Updated on

 The formal is to show respect, the standard is for everyday speech, and the informal is for close relationships.

-The good news is that you can get by in almost all situations in Korean if you learn the standard and a bit of the formal.
+You can get by in almost all situations in Korean if you learn the standard and a bit of the formal.
 The standard will be polite enough to interact with new acquaintances and people who are higher up in the social rank than you.
 Knowing a small amount of the formal will allow you to recognize what people are saying to you in certain situations.

 For example, a store clerk may ask you a question in the formal.
 It’s perfectly polite for you to reply using the standard.
 Store and restaurant employees will usually talk to you in the formal since you’re the customer and they are showing respect to you.

-Let’s cover these seven confusing Korean honorifics so you don’t have this problem!
 First, we’ll go over a sample phrase, explain the verb, and give you the everyday version of the verb.
 Next, we’ll illustrate with some examples and bonus expressions.

 At the end of the post, we’ll give you a summary of the Korean phrases along with some sample responses so you can swiftly and effortlessly power glide through these pitfalls.